 - Fill your bottle with room temperature water and place your cutting in it while the cut you made is still fresh.

-- Place the cutting in a window sill with plenty bright indirect sunlight.
+- Place the cutting in a window sill with plenty of bright indirect sunlight.

-- Don't forget to change the water ocassionally.
+- Don't forget to change the water occasionally.

 - Leave the cutting in the water until the roots are about 4-6 inches.
-Pot your cutting in a small pot with fresh soil and start regular care.
+Pot your cutting in a small planter with fresh soil and start regular care.

-When you propagte succulents, you want the cutting to calus over before putting it in water.
+When you propagate succulents, you want the cutting to callus over before putting it in water.

 Succulent Water Propagation